schalkneethling/tabby/README.md

 Pressing the right arrow key, after any tab has received focus, will move focus to the next tab in the `tablist`.
 If the last tab in the list is reached, focus is moved back to the first.
 Once focus is moved, the associated `tabpanel` will be activated and shown.

 Pressing the left arrow key, after any tab has received focus, will move focus to the previous tab in the `tablist`.
 If the first tab in the list is reached, focus is moved to the last tab in the list.
 Once focus is moved, the associated `tabpanel` will be activated and shown.

+NOTE: If the tabs are laid out vertically, the up and down arrow keys will move the tabs forward and back.

 Pressing the `Home` key, will move focus to the first tab in the `tablist`, and show its associated `tabpanel`.